Relationship between Cardiac Health and Exercise Capacity in Men and Women with and without Type 2 Diabetes

 Description

-Participants will undergo baseline testing of heart and blood vessel function as well as skeletal muscle function and exercise ability.
-Participants will then do cardiovascular exercise for 15 weeks, and all testing will be repeated.
+Participants will undergo baseline testing of their heart, blood vessel, and skeletal muscle function, and perform tests to determine exercise ability.
+Participants will then do exercise training for 15 weeks, and all testing will be repeated.

-Main Procedures Involved: Testing includes cardiac and muscular ultrasound using Definity contrast, exercising on a stationary bicycle, tests of insulin sensitivity, muscle biopsy, and MRI.
+Main Procedures Involved: Exercise testing includes cardiac and muscular ultrasound, exercising on a stationary bicycle while measuring oxygen use, and tests of how well your body uses sugar, as well as muscle biopsy, and Magnetic Resonance Imaging.

 Duration of Participation: Approximately 7-8 months